 The original woman’s prison movie.
 We’ve got fat prison guards, some lesbian action, a wicked warden, and a prison doctor who likes to “experiment” on the women.

-A girl is caught in a drug bust and sent to a Southern penitentiary, Connerville Women’s Prison.
+A relatively innocent girl named Jacqueline Wilson (Erica Gavin) is caught in a drug bust and sent to a Southern penitentiary, Connorville Women’s Prison.

 Leading lady Erica Gavin made her screen debut several years earlier in one of the first hardcore adult features, Russ Meyer’s Vixen!
 (1968), which was a gutsy career move in an era when many actors were arrested for performing sex acts on film.

-When we see her molested by the perverted doctor and learn that she’s scheduled to become his next lobotomy victim, the news is genuinely shocking and upsetting, which nicely sets up Jackie (Gavin) and Maggie’s (Juanita Brown) race against the clock to save her.
+When we see her molested by the perverted doctor and learn that she’s scheduled to become his next lobotomy victim, the news is genuinely shocking and upsetting, which nicely sets up Jackie (Gavin) and Maggie (Juanita Brown) for a race against the clock to save her.

 The acting is not great but, of course, we have ample screen time of women in group showers . . .